paul-dickman/starter-academic/content/video/interactions/index.md

 subtile = ""
 date = 2020-10-17
 widgets = false
 summary = "Introduction to understanding interaction effects.
-The lecture described how to Interpreting parameter estimates, in both main effects and interaction models, but with a specific emphasis on interactions.
+The lecture describes how to interpret parameter estimates, in both main effects and interaction models, but with a specific emphasis on interactions.
 Examples use Cox regression, but the principles apply to all models."
 tags = ["Video","Survival","Cox"]
 +++

-{{< video src="interactions.mp4" controls="yes" >}}
+{{< youtube mxS8YbA-Zyw >}}

 ### Lecture notes